TRIUMPH OIL PRESSURE GAUGE

 7. Turn the handlebars lock to lock to be sure that the oil hose does not impair steering and there is nothing that might snag of cut the hose.
 Oil is under considerable pressure in that small hose and if cut it will lose a huge volume in a short time.

-8. Now start the engine and watch for leaks at the connections and the adaptor.
-If there are any leaks at the hose try pushing the hose further into the adaptor/gauge.
+8. Now start the engine and watch for leaks at the connections.
+If there are any leaks at the hose try pushing the hose further into the fitting/gauge.

 9. The gauge and hose will give trouble free service for years and should require no further attention.
 Oil pressure for Triumph should be about 60 – 70 PSI cold and 40 – 50 Hot at 3000 RPM.